Giving Ada a Chance

 it could prove to be a capable language that has much to offer if it can manage to standardise itself and evolve in a sensible way13.

-I am nothing if not an idealist, for better or worse.
-I have been willing to pick for myself the smallest hills to die on in matters of technical dispute.
+I'm nothing if not an idealist, for better or worse.
+I've been willing to pick for myself the smallest hills to die on in matters of technical dispute.
 When push comes to shove however, it pays to be pragmatic.
-It is true of course that any fully-featured systems programming language can be utilised in a safety-critical manner.
-As John H. Robb himself so eloquently notes in the aforementioned article: "...the basic elements required to make a language work in [the safety-critical] domain are persistence, determination, and good software engineering discipline".
+It's true of course that any fully-featured systems programming language can be utilised in a safety-critical manner.
+As John H. Robb himself so eloquently notes in the aforementioned article: '…the basic elements required to make a language work in [the safety-critical] domain are persistence, determination, and good software engineering discipline'.
 This is of course true, however the qualities he mentions are valuable commodities indeed.
-If persistence, determination, and discipline are to be requirements, then why not choose a language that requires less of such rigor in order to achieve the same high-quality results?
+If persistence, determination, and discipline are to be requirements, why not choose a language that requires less of them to achieve the same high-quality results?
 After all, software is certainly easier to get wrong than it is to get right.

 References #